Replacing RV cabinets

 There’s a new fad that’s been doing the rounds of RV renovations.
 It’s one of the trendy decor ideas that you either love… or hate.

-Open Shelving in the RV Kitchen
+Open shelving in the kitchen instead of RV overhead cabinets

 Me?
 I LOVE it.